RickCogley/lume-deno-deploy-auth-test/README.md

 * The `serve.ts` is referencing the middleware, checking a specific path you want to protect, and is pulling the user's password from an environment var in the connected Deno Deploy project.
 When you set this in the json object that holds the username:password pairs in `serve.ts`, you'll notice you need to reference the var within backticks.
 * If users access the root `/`, there is no auth prompt, but if they access `/protected/` or `/protected/subfolder/`, directly in say, a "private" browser tab for testing, you'll see the typical HTTP basic_auth browser login prompt.
 * If you use this code as a starting point, you'll need to update the variable or variables in your Deno Deploy project, referencing them as needed, and update the Deno Deploy project name in the GitHub workflow `deploy.yml` file.

+Normally I'd put the built site files folder `_site` in `.gitignore` so they are not cluttering the repo, but for demo purposes so you can see how it's being built, I left it alone.